open-source-labs/Chronos/examples/kubernetes/README.md

 grafanaService.yml
 grafana.yml
 ```
-Then configute Prometheus and Grafana with your own application's deployments.
+Then configure Prometheus and Grafana with your own application's deployments using images.

 ## Contributing